 Haleakala National Park is on the island of Maui, one of eight major islands among nearly 140 smaller islands.
 Honolulu is on the island of Oahu, 100 miles as the crow flies from Maui.

-If you fly into Honolulu’s Daniel K. Inouye International Airport (HNL), you will need to take a separate flight to get to Maui.
-Maui’s Kahului Airport (OGG) offers some intercontinental and interisland flights.
+If you fly into Honolulu’s Daniel K. Inouye International Airport (HNL), you’ll need a separate flight to reach Maui.
+Maui’s Kahului Airport (OGG) offers some mainland and interisland flights.
 Hana Airport (HNM) only offers interisland flights.

 Getting to Haleakala Crater Trailhead

-Haleakala National Park is a remote section of eastern Maui, a region known as “Upland.”
-The National Park Service asked us to share this information with you, “There is no public transportation on Maui that will bring you into or near either district of Haleakala National Park.”
+Haleakala’s Summit District sits in remote eastern Maui, in the region known as Upcountry.
+The National Park Service puts it plainly, “There is no public transportation on Maui that will bring you into or near either district of Haleakala National Park.”

-The closest cities to Haleakala Crater Hike are:
+The closest towns to the Haleakala Crater hike are:

-• Kahului: (29 miles) – This is the closest major town, located on the coast and home to the Kahului Airport.
-It’s about a 45-minute drive from the park entrance.
+- Kahului: (29 miles) – The closest major town, on the coast and home to Kahului Airport.
+About a 45-minute drive to the park entrance.

-• Hana (28 miles) – A remote town on the far eastern side of Haleakala located at sea level.
-It’s about 1.5-2 hours to drive here from the park.
+- Hana (28 miles) – A remote town on the far eastern side of Haleakala at sea level.
+About 1.5 to 2 hours of driving to the Summit District.

 Biking to Haleakala Crater

-In addition, you can rent a bike or hire a bike shuttle service to take you to the park.
-Before you choose this option, please review the high elevation and steep inclines/declines on the mountain.
-Hypothermia is also possible any month of the year.
-(Yes, it gets THAT cold at this elevation.)
+You can rent a bike or hire a bike shuttle service to take you up the mountain.
+Before you choose this option, respect what this road is.
+It climbs roughly 10,000 feet from sea level, and hypothermia is possible any month of the year up top.
+Yes, in Hawaii.

-Biking to the Haleakala Crater hike is only for expert-level bicyclists.
+Biking to the Haleakala Crater hike is for expert-level cyclists only.

-No bike paths are on the winding road up the mountain, and even finding a shoulder is a struggle.
+There are no bike paths on the winding road up the mountain, and even finding a shoulder is a struggle.

 Sunrise Before Haleakala Crater Hike

-For those going as far as to hike Haleakala Crater, you should tack on a sunrise summit trip to see this view Mark Twain called “the sublimest spectacle I ever witnessed.”
+If you’re going as far as hiking the crater, tack on a sunrise summit trip and see the view Mark Twain called “the sublimest spectacle I ever witnessed.”
+He saw a lot of spectacles.
+He kept this ranking.

 How to Get a Sunrise Pass

-• Use the website to book a ticket, not the phone reservation line.
-These 100 tickets sell out quickly.
+- Book on the website, not the phone reservation line.
+The tickets sell out in minutes.
 Being on hold is wasted time.

-If you want to let someone else do the sunrise planning, book a tour.
+If you’d rather let someone else do the sunrise planning, book a tour.
 These are the only park-approved vendors for sunrise tours.

 Sunset After Haleakala Crater Hike

-Here are some key elevation points along the way to the summit.
+Here are the key elevation points on the way to the summit.

-Plan for the temperature to drop or rise three degrees for every 1,000-foot change in elevation.
-That means the summit will be 30° F cooler than the coast.
+Plan for the temperature to change about three degrees for every 1,000-foot change in elevation.
+The summit runs about 30°F cooler than the coast.

 MUST KNOW Details about Haleakala Crater Hike